 SPP has developed a range of strategies to promote healthy communication within the client community.
 It is within this therapeutic community that we can facilitate the development of self-awareness, accountability, emotional maturity and functional adult skill building.

-Continuing Care and Relapse Prevention:
+Continuing Care and Relapse Prevention

 Our Continuing Care program, and aftercare planning, is an integral part of our treatment program and helps prepare clients for re-entry into their home, work, and social environments.

-Treating the whole family:
+Treating the whole family

 At SPP, we believe that treating the whole family is more effective than treating just the individual.
 A cornerstone of our treatment is the Family Program, where family members are invited to participate in an intensive and supportive program of education, structured exercises and guided discussions that explore the family system and relationships.

-Inpatient / Residential Program:
+Inpatient / Residential Program

 Research and our experience has shown us that the most effective way to holistically treat clients with acute needs, and bring about the changes needed, is to provide a 24/7 therapeutic environment.
 Our Inpatient / Residential Program is designed to address problematic behaviours, attitudes, and feelings.

-Day & Evening Program:
+Day & Evening Programs

 Our day and evening programs are designed to support clients who are functioning well enough in their day-today lives to be able to remain in their home environment while seeking treatment.
 In addition to being an alternative to the inpatient program, day and evening programs can also provide continuing care for clients after they have completed the inpatient program.
 Download our day program brochure here

 We offer a range of specialised programs at SPP that make up components of the therapeutic journey.
 Our specialised programs include (but are not restricted to):